On This Page[Hide][Show]

 - Own occupation versus any gainful occupation

-- Limitations on mental and nervous disability benefits
+- Limitations on benefits for mental and nervous disabilities

 Get Help with Your Long-Term Disability Claim

-Anesthesiologists face challenges when seeking approval for long-term disability claims due to the substantial costs involved.
-Insurance companies will look for reasons to deny the claim, but working with an experienced disability attorney like Nick Ortiz can protect you against insurance investigators.
-At the Ortiz Law Firm, we represent medical professionals nationwide.
-Call (888) 321-8131 for a free consultation without any obligation.
-We can help you evaluate your policy, determine your eligibility for long-term disability benefits, and guide you through the appeal process.
+Anesthesiologists face challenges when seeking approval for long-term disability claims due to the significant costs involved.
+Insurance companies will look for reasons to deny the claim, but working with an experienced disability attorney like Nick Ortiz can protect you from insurance investigators.
+At the Ortiz Law Firm, we represent claimants nationwide.
+Call (888) 321-8131 for a free, no obligation case evaluation.
+We can help you evaluate your policy, determine your eligibility for long-term disability benefits, and guide you through the appeals process.